xianlinbox/daily_practise/aws-solution-architect/compute.md

 Hosted Zones: A container of records defines how to route traffic

-- Pulic Hosted Zones:
+- Pulic Hosted Zones: contain records that specify how you want to route traffic on the internet
-- Private Hosted Zones:
+- Private Hosted Zones: contain records that specify how you want to route traffic in an Amazon VPC

 DNSSEC: securing DNS traffic